ppy/osu-wiki/news/2022-04-24-beatmap-spotlights-season-5-winter-2022-conclusion.md

 ![](/wiki/shared/news/banners/beatmap-spotlights.jpg)

 By far the most played Beatmap Spotlights yet, over **3300** players have battled in the Winter 2022 playlists for fun and glory.
-To keep things fresh, we've also decided to try something new that we've titled as the Players' Pick.
+To keep things fresh, we've also decided to try something new that we've titled the Players' Pick.
 Read on below for more details.

 ## Beatmap of the Season — Players' Pick

 Previously, we've held a *Beatmap of the Season* competition where the [Spotlights Curators](/wiki/Beatmap_Spotlights#curators) would vote for their favourite entries from the season's mappool.
 This time however, we'd like to expand further and let the players select their most-loved beatmaps too!

-The results of both the curator and player pick will be announced at the the launch of the Spring 2022 season of the Beatmap Spotlights, and the creators of winning entries will be awarded with **three months of osu!supporter** each.
+The results of both the curator and player picks will be announced at the the launch of the Spring 2022 season of the Beatmap Spotlights, and the creators of winning entries will be awarded with **3 months of osu!supporter** each.
 If you'd like to make your opinions known on the best maps of the season, this is the place to do it!

 Check out each respective game mode's contest and vote today: